 10. Catch Me if You Can

 Steven Spielberg lends his warm blockbuster touch to con artists for a gradually written but breathlessly paced biopic of the youngest person ever to head onto the FBI’s top 10 most wanted list.
-The cast soars under his steady hand and whilst Spielberg often has issues escaping his own pedestrian style and settles into a blunted comfort zone, the speedy movement of ‘Catch Me if you Can’ represented the fact that he could still bite after all his greatest works were behind him.
+The cast soars under his steady hand, and whilst Spielberg often has issues escaping his own pedestrian style and settles into a blunted comfort zone, the speedy movement of ‘Catch Me If You Can’ represented the fact that he could still bite after all his greatest works were behind him.

 Leonardo DiCaprio is, without a doubt, the star of the film.
-He brings a very unique kind of charm to the role, making it completely his own.
+He brings a unique charm to the role, making it completely his own.
 It isn’t close to his greatest works but he does what the film demands him to, and that’s what makes his performance so good.
 Tom Hanks‘ vital supporting role should also be mentioned here as he brilliantly compliments the young Leo with a wonderfully understated performance.
 ‘Catch Me if You Can’ is undoubtedly one of the most entertaining films of all time.

 Read More: Best Movie Sequels of All Time